kksubmissionpaper/icbc2026/sources/ReadmeTS.txt

 - Object modification + abort
 - Shared object pool management (version conflict avoidance)

+Category 3 examines whether changes are correctly rolled back when errors occur after writing data or creating new objects, and the associated gas costs.

+1. Owned Object Creation (Creation followed by Abort)
+2. Shared Object Creation (Creation then aborting of Shared Objects)
+3. Shared Object Modify (Modification and Cancellation of Shared Objects)
+4. Owned Modify (Create + Modify same TX): Utilising Sui's unique feature (Programmable Transaction Block: PTB)

+Provide numerical answers (in MIST units) to the following hypotheses and questions:
+- Is the cost of "creating but discarding" high?
+- Does Storage Cost occur?
+- What is the difference in cost between rolling back an Owned object and rolling back a modification to a Shared object?

 ### Category 4: Balance Operations
 Tests SUI coin deposit/abort scenarios:
 - Splits 1000 MIST from gas coin